MattStopa/DevPanel/README.md

 * Shows how many views were rendered to help identify inefficines.
 * Shows the response code returned as well as the HTTP request method.
 * Shows params so you can see what was passed to your controller.
 * Provides a logging facilty so you don't have to search your log files.
-Just say
+Just say `DevPanel::Stats.log("some val")` and it will display in the panel.
+No need to raise an exception anymore.
+* Allows you to drag and drop the panel anywhere on the page and it will save that location between requests.
+It rests to the top left on server restart

+### Installation

+Just add the following to your Gemfile and restart your app server.
+DevPanel will display in the upper left and corner.
+If you wish to move it's location just drag it anywhere you'd like, it will keep that locations between requests.

+    group :development do
+      gem "dev_panel"
+    end